ana0916/ana0916/README.md

 - 👋 Hi, I’m Sulli
-- 🌱 I’m currently learning the basics, studying on Todas em Tech by Reprograma and also ADS at MULTIVIX.
-- 💞️ I’m looking to collaborate on... everything, put my name on it ill do it!
+- 🌱 I just finished my first bootcamp at reprograma, where i studied react.
+For the moment im drawn towards cybersecurity and i'm really interested in a deeper understanding on computing machines etc. diving deeper.
-- 📫 How to reach me on discord: berserker#2385  - if you wanna help me learn more or give advice! i like talking about programming and discovering new things.
+- 📫 How to reach me at discord: berserker#2385  -
 <!---
 ana0916/ana0916 is a ✨ special ✨ repository because its mine.
 --->